A Supervised Tensor Dimension Reduction-Based Prognostics Model for Applications with Incomplete Imaging Data: Introduction

 The existing imaging-based prognostic methods include deep learning-based models and statistical learning methods.
-Examples of the deep learning-based models designed for TTF prediction using imaging data include the ones developed by \cite{aydemir2019image,yang2021multi,dong2021infrared}, and \cite{jiang2022adversarial}.
-Although these models have worked relatively well, they usually provide point estimations of failure times, and it is challenging for them to quantify the uncertainty of predicted TTFs.
+Examples of the deep learning-based models designed for TTF prediction using imaging data include the ones developed by \cite{aydemir2019image,yang2021multi,dong2021infrared}, \cite{jiang2022adversarial}, \cite{jiang2022spatiotemporal}, and \cite{jiang2023sparse}.
+Although these models have worked relatively well, they usually provide point estimations of failure times, and it is challenging for them to quantify the uncertainty of predicted TTFs (e.g., providing a failure time distribution).
 This limits their applicability since the subsequent decision-making analysis such as maintenance/inventory/logistic optimization requires prognostic models to provide a distribution of the predicted TTF.
-One example of statistical learning methods for image-based prognostic model is the penalized (log)-location-scale (LLS) tensor regression proposed by \cite{fang2019image}.
+Also, deep learning-based prognostic models often require a relatively large number of historical samples for model training, which cannot be satisfied by many real-world applications with limited historical data.
+One example of statistical learning methods for image-based prognostic is the penalized (log)-location-scale (LLS) tensor regression proposed by \cite{fang2019image}.
 The model first employs multilinear principal component analysis (MPCA) \citep{lu2008mpca} to reduce the dimension of high-dimensional imaging-based degradation data, which yields a low-dimensional feature tensor for each asset.
-Next, it constructs a prognostic model by regressing an asset's TTF against it low-dimensional feature tensor using LLS regression.
+Next, it constructs a prognostic model by regressing an asset's TTF against its low-dimensional feature tensor using LLS regression.
 In the same article, \cite{fang2019image} have also proposed several benchmarking prognostic models that use imaging-based degradation data for TTF prediction.
 These models also first employ a dimension reduction method such as functional principal component analysis (FPCA) \citep{ramsay2005principal}, principal component analysis (PCA) \citep{abdi2010principal}, or B-Spline \citep{prautzsch2002bezier}, to reduce the dimension of degradation data and then use low-dimensional features to build an LLS regression model for prognostic.
 Although the aforementioned statistical learning-based prognostic models can provide a distribution for the predicted TTF, and their effectiveness have been well investigated, they share two common limitations.

 The first limitation is that they assume imaging-based degradation data (including historical data for model training and real-time data for model test) are complete, which means images from all the assets should be collected continuously and regularly with the same sampling time interval (see Figure \ref{fig:complete and incomplete image streams} (a) for an example).
 In reality, however, engineering assets often operate in harsh environments that significantly impact the quality of collected data due to errors in data acquisition, communication, read/write operations, etc. As a result, degradation images often contain significant levels of missing observations, which is known as incomplete/missing imaging data (see Figure \ref{fig:complete and incomplete image streams} (b) for an example).
 Such data incompleteness poses a significant challenge for the parameter estimation of existing statistical learning-based prognostic models.